anteknik/posc/README.md

-# Win32 C++ Calculator
+# Win32 C++ ATM

-A simple Calculator application for Windows, built using C++ and the native Win32 API.
+A simple ATM application for Windows, built using C++ and the native Win32 API.

 ## Features
 - Basic arithmetic operations: Addition, Subtraction, Multiplication, Division.